 - Identify key neurobiological structures impacted by traumatic stress;

-- Describe the effects of trauma, including emotional reactivity, cognitive rigidity, distrust, helplessness, as well as physical health consequences;
+- Describe the effects of trauma, including emotional reactivity, cognitive rigidity, distrust, helplessness, as well as strengths and resiliencies;

-- Explore how traditional agency policies and practices can trigger trauma symptoms and interfere with the service user’s positive experience; and
+- Explore how traditional agency practices can activate trauma symptoms and interfere with service user’s engagement.